October 8, 2022

 LOURENZÁ

-And then, we were in Lourenzá!
-Somewhere in the back of my mind, a nagging feeling was telling me I couldn’t be there yet.
+Before I knew it, Sebastian, Nicki, and I were walking into Lourenzá!
+Somewhere in the back of my mind, a nagging feeling was telling me I couldn’t possibly be there yet.
 It was too early to stop for the day.
-I guess I just wasn’t used to this scaled back plan where I only walked 26 kilometers.
+I just wasn’t accustomed to this scaled-back plan, where I only walked 26 kilometers in a day.

-After checking into the albergue, I used my extra afternoon time to wander around the small town, taking in the sights.
-A Baroque church sat in the town square, under some sort of partial construction.
+After checking into my albergue, I used my extra afternoon time to wander around the small town, taking in the sights.
+A Baroque church stood in the town square, partially obscured by construction.

-Then I sat next to with a medieval arched bridge watching the rushing water under it.
-I was mesmerized by sort of robust green grass waving from the bottom of the river bed and must have wasted 20 minutes just watching the water.
+Then I sat next to a medieval arched bridge, watching the rushing water under it.
+I was mesmerized by the robust green grass waving from the bottom of the river bed, and I must have wasted 20 minutes just lazily watching the water.

-All told, it was an immensely relaxing afternoon., So I headed back to the albergue to unwind even more with some wine and a book I downloaded to my iPad.
+All told, it was an immensely relaxing afternoon.
+Then it was time to head back to the albergue to unwind.
+A glass of wine and a downloaded book on my iPad were calling out to me.